Toots Mondt: Gold Dust Trio

 Mondt then formed a partnership with Philadelphia promoter, Ray Fabiani.
 The new combination wasted little time and found their new title holder in Dick Shikat, a former circus strongman from Germany.
 Once Dick Shickat's title reign had run its course, Mondt and Fabiani made Jim Londos their new champion and continued their hold on the Northeast.
-They soon expanded onto New York City, Hartford, Baltimore, and Washington DC.
+They soon expanded onto New York City, Hartford, Baltimore, and Washington, D.C.
 Toots/Fabiani were unsuccessful because rival New York promoter Jack Curley prevented them from promoting in NYC for years, and it was during this time that he came around an up-and-coming Lou Thesz, with whom Mondt had a bad history.
 As Jack Curley was on his deathbed, Toots realized that New York wrestling would fall apart.
 So Toots & Fabiani immediately formed an alliance with fellow booking heavyweight Rudy Dusek.
 This formation to take over New York was kept a secret.
 At Curley's funeral, one of his sons approached Toots about taking over New York and was not aware that Toots had a plan.
 Toots also gained help from other bookers such as Jack Pfeffer, the Johnston Brothers and Jess McMahon.
 Jess McMahon worked for boxing promoter and New York Rangers hockey franchise founder Tex Rickard, who despised wrestling and prevented bookings in Madison Square Garden (MSG) from 1939 to 1948.
 Toots found former wrestler turned millionaire Bernarr McFadden, who gave Toots the financial backings.

 Bernarr McFadden helped Toots promote in NYC and gain access into Madison Square Garden.
 In 1948, in the main event of the first card held in MSG for 9 years, Gorgeous George defeated Ernie Dusek.
 In that same year Toots Mondt was in search for another champion.
 After several failed attempts, Toots Mondt found Antonino Rocca, who brought in more Latino fans to the matches which financially favored Toots.
-Mondt, however, was not able to keep Rocca happy and Vince McMahon Sr. was brought into the scene by Ray Fabiani.
+Mondt, however, was not able to keep Rocca happy and Vincent J. McMahon was brought into the scene by Ray Fabiani.